OlegCheban/telegram.flashcards.bot/README.md

 - I want to be able to get flashcards by percentile in swiper.
 - I want to be able to set flashcards quantity for training.
 - I want to be able to edit translation for my flashcards.
+- I want to be able to get similar flashcards when one of mine have not been found by misspell reason.